rcdosado/Guides/webdev/css.md

 Steps:
 1. install purgecss `npm i --save-dev purgecss`
-2. you have your html e.g:
+2. you have your html that uses bootstrap or any other bloated css e.g:
 ```html
 <!DOCTYPE html>
 <html lang="en">